Understanding Multimodal LLMs Under Distribution Shifts: An Information-Theoretic Approach: Discussion

 \section{Discussion}

 This work urged the development of a formal framework to understand MLLMs under distribution shifts which is unexplored yet crucial for reliable artificial intelligence in the wild.
-As a first step for this, we devised effective mutual information (EMI) as a metric for MLLM evaluation and showed its theoretical connection to an existing standard metric, win rate.
-Then, we provide a theoretical upper bound for an MLLM's EMI difference between ID and OOD that consists of JS divergence terms for marginal and conditional distributions of input/output variables.
-Through experiments on a benchmark spanning 61 distribution shifts, we show the correlation between win rate and EMI, and further show the correlation between EMI difference and its upper bound thereby empirically verifying our theoretical upper bound.
+As a first step for this, we devised effective mutual information (EMI) as a metric for MLLM evaluation and showed its theoretical connection to an existing standard metric, relative preference score.
+Then, we provide a theoretical upper bound for an MLLM's EMI difference between ID and OOD that consists of JS divergences for marginal and conditional distributions of input/output variables.
+Through experiments on benchmarks spanning 61 distribution shifts, we show the correlation between relative preference and EMI, and further show correlations between EMI difference and its upper bound, thereby empirically verifying our theoretical claims across various models.

-\paragraph{Practical implication.} As shown in Table \ref{tab:wr_emi_corr}, EMI strongly correlates with win rate.
-Compared to the win rate, the MI estimator can be computed more efficiently without relying on computationally expensive judge LLM \cite{achiam2023gpt} (see Appendix \ref{appendix:experiment:practical} for details).
-Therefore, EMI can be leveraged as a cost-efficient and theoretically grounded evaluation metric that measures effective relevance between multimodal queries and open-ended responses.
-Besides, the upper bound of EMID can be adopted as a regularizer during post-training or test-time adaptation of MLLM to improve its robustness to distribution shifts \cite{li2023robust}.
+\paragraph{Practical implication.} As shown in Table \ref{tab:rp_emi_corr}, EMI strongly correlates with RP.
+Compared to RP, the MI estimator can be computed more efficiently without relying on the computationally expensive judge LLM \cite{achiam2023gpt} (see Appendix \ref{appendix:experiment:practical}).
+Thus, EMI can be used as a theoretically grounded, cost-effective evaluation metric that measures the effective relevance between multimodal queries and open-ended responses.
+Besides, the upper bound of EMID can be adopted as a regularizer during model training, as we showed in Table~\ref{tab:ub_reg}, or test-time adaptation of MLLM to improve its robustness to distribution shifts \cite{li2023robust}, as well as a robustness measure of MLLM.